jdautell/data-analyst-portfolio/README.md

 # Bellabeat Data Analysis Case Study
 ## Introduction
 Bellabeat is a high-tech company that manufactures health-focused smart products for women.
 This case study aims to derive insights from smart device data that could inform Bellabeat's marketing strategy and unlock new growth opportunities.

+**Objective**: Analyze consumer usage data of non-Bellabeat smart devices to uncover insights that can guide Bellabeat's marketing strategy.

+- **Ask**: Investigate trends in smart device usage and their implications for Bellabeat customers.
+- **Prepare**: Used R for data cleaning, exploration, and visualization.
+Data sourced from FitBit Fitness Tracker on Kaggle.
+- **Analyze**: Explored relationships between different variables to identify patterns and trends in smart device usage.
+- **Share**: Visualizations highlight a positive linear relationship between Total Steps and Calories Burned and variations in sleep duration across different activity levels.
+- **Act**: Recommendations include targeted marketing campaigns, personalized health goals, and user segmentation for effective communication.

 ## Ask
 * Objective: Analyze consumer usage data of non-Bellabeat smart devices.